cassianodaniel/danielcassiano/README.md

 ### Hi there 👋

-- 💻 React, Svelte - JS, TS;
+- 💻 Ask me about React, Svelte - JS, TS;
 - 📫 Reach me at: daniel.cassiano@live.com

 ## I'm a Javascript Front End Developer from Brazil